frangaitann/maroc-account-checker/README.md

 This program was made for checking if an individual account or a group of them are active (The credentials are correct) or if not.

+There isn´t too much difficulty for use it, if you are going to use the Automatic Mode you must have an "accounts.txt" file in the same folder that the program is saved, it must contain the accounts in the next format

+email:password

 ------

 V1.0 - 12/12/2022